Kylie Jenner Steps Out In Skin-Tight Pants, Blonde Wig

 — Daily Mail Celebrity (@DailyMailCeleb) September 14, 2018

 As previously reported by the Inquisitr, Kylie Jenner’s life seems to be nearly perfect at the moment.
-In addition to her successful cosmetic company, which is on track to make her one of the youngest billionaires of all time, the reality star is a new mom to her baby girl, Stormi Webster, 7 months, and is cultivating her relationship with baby daddy, rapper Travis Scott.
+In addition to her successful cosmetic company, which is on track to make her one of the youngest billionaires of all time, the reality star is a new mom to her baby girl, Stormi Webster, 7 months, and is cultivating her relationship with her boyfriend, rapper Travis Scott.

 Sources recently told Entertainment Tonight that Kylie and Travis’ relationship is going so well that they’ve been talking about their future together, which includes a trip down the aisle.